un-ts/eslint-plugin-import-x/.changeset/witty-garlics-destroy.md

   },
   settings: {
     'import-x/resolver-next': [
-      createNodeResolver({
+      // This is the new resolver we are introducing createNodeResolver({
         /**
+         * The allowed extensions the resolver will attempt to find when resolving a module
+         * By default it uses a relaxed extension list to search for both ESM and CJS modules
+         * You can customize this list to fit your needs *
+         * @default ['.mjs', '.cjs', '.js', '.json', '.node'] */ extensions?: string[];
+        /**
          * Optional, the import conditions the resolver will used when reading the exports map from "package.json"
+         * By default it uses a relaxed condition list to search for both ESM and CJS modules
+         * You can customize this list to fit your needs *
-         * @default new Set(['default', 'module', 'import', 'require']) */
+         * @default ['default', 'module', 'import', 'require'] */
-        conditions: new Set(['default', 'module', 'import', 'require']),
+        conditions: ['default', 'module', 'import', 'require'],
-        /**
-         * Optional, keep symlinks instead of resolving them
-         * @default false
-         */
-        preserveSymlinks: false
       }),
       // you can add more resolvers down below require('eslint-import-resolver-typescript').createTypeScriptImportResolver(